 2.1.2.3 Renewals Work flow

-Merchants who has paid off their loan up to 60% of their owned amount can ask for more loan.
+Merchants who has paid off their loan up to 60% (we should be able to change this %) of their owned amount can ask for more loan.
 To process those merchants a complete work flow will be added to new system.
 This is called Renewals Work Flow.
 Below diagram shows steps of Renewals work flow: